 Students who are absent from academic participation for any reason (e.g., COVID, cold, flu and other illness or injury, family situation) and who require consideration for missed academic work should report their absence through the online absence declaration.
 The declaration is available on ACORN under the Profile and Settings menu.
-In addition to submitting this declaration, please contact me as soon as you can.
+In addition to submitting this declaration, please contact Dr. Mack within one week of any missed assignment.